An archetale in the Assembling Terrania Cycle.

 The armies drew together for the final confrontation.
 The sky reversed yet again.

 The Scarlet Witch stared across the lines at Dracula and rubbed her hands together.

-Medea blew a kiss at Jason.
+Medea blew an evil kiss at Jason.
 He pretended not to notice.

 Merlin winked at Thanos and pointed at the spikard.
 Thanos grimaced.